jason-nordheim/knowledge/c++/getting-started/getting-started.md

 **Variable names must start with a letter**.
 After the first character (letter), variables names can be comprised of as letters, digits, and underscores.
 Variable names **cannot contain spaces**.

-Casing matters.
+**Casing matters**

 C++ is case-sensitive, so variables with the same name and different cases are treated as different variables (e.g. `Size` and `size` are both valid names, but will represent different variables since the `s` character is capitalized in one case, and lowercase in the other).

 Variables of the _same type_ can be declared together, separated by commas: `double width, height, length;`.